Anna Wing: Later life and death

 Wing was a member of the Religious Society of Friends, the Quakers, and supported the Campaign for Nuclear Disarmament.

-She attended the funeral of her EastEnders onscreen daughter Wendy Richard on 9 March 2009.
+She attended the funeral of her EastEnders on-screen daughter Wendy Richard on 9 March 2009.

-She died in her sleep on 7 July 2013, aged 98.
-The episode of EastEnders which was broadcast the following day, was dedicated to her memory and was immediately followed by a 90-second long BBC News report, the headlines of which included her death.
+Wing died in the London Borough of Enfield on 7 July 2013, at the age of 98.
+The episode of EastEnders that was broadcast the following day was dedicated to her memory and was immediately followed by a 90-second long BBC News report, the headlines of which included her death.
 Her funeral took place in London.
 Adam Woodyatt was amongst the mourners.